The European Database for Medical Devices (EUDAMED)

 - Submit your validated data to EUDAMED using a ‘proven’ UDI data submission solution*.

 *Note: Innovit has been successfully testing its UDI solution with the EU Commission, having passed multiple rounds of EUDAMED machine-to-machine tests.
-We expect to continue testing when the next playground is released by the EU Commission in late September 2020.
+We expect to continue testing when the next playground is released by the EU Commission later in 2020.

 It’s important to understand that Innovit was the first – and only company – to successfully test its UDI solution with EU Commission in October 2019.
 We were again the only solution to complete all test cases for both MD and IVD categories in February 2020.